Text Link

 {{link-bank-two-column}}

-Most eating disorder treatment plans use a tiered structure, with patients starting with the most intensive care and eventually working toward an independent living scenario.
+Most eating disorder treatment plans use a tiered structure, with patients starting with the most intensive care and eventually working toward lower levels of care and an independent living scenario.

 Inpatient care

-The first level of care for many patients is some form of inpatient care.
-That means people are living full-time at a facility where meals are provided, and full-time staff is on watch.
+The most intensive level of care for eating disorders is inpatient care.
+This approach involves living full-time at an eating disorder treatment facility, where meals are provided, and full-time staff is on watch.

 Inpatient hospitalization